solyarisoftware/Highlight.vim/README.md

 If you like the project, please ⭐️star this repository to show your support! 🙏

 Any contribute is welcome.

-Disussions/Issues: please submit issues for bugs, etc You can also contact me privately, via email.
+Discussions/Issues: please submit issues for bugs, etc.
+You can also contact me privately, via email.

-## Licence
+## Licenze

 MIT (c) Giorgio Robino